 • Sun Glasses (can’t learn to fly cast without them)

 • Personal Toiletries, washcloth, biodegradable soap, etc.

-• Head Lamp or flashlight
+• Head Lamp

 • Cup for Hot/Cold drinks (unbreakable, travel mug-style)